You know you’re a Coffs Harbour local when...

 Michal Stead - When you can remember the overhead big boomerangs saying "Park Beach"

 And the steakhouse at Park Beach with the wagon wheel and the old hall there.
 The brick cafe overlooking the park beach reserve.
+Maloufs on the corner where St George is now.

+Walton's down town.
 Old Woolworths is the Main Street with open lollies and people behind all the counters with undies and socks.
 I was only young but I can remember all those.
-Fossey’s in the Main Street.
+Fossey's in the Main Street.

 Julz Jewels - when you can honestly say they've been planning the bypass since you were a kid ...50 YRS AGO